 Status & conservation

 Native and locally common, but recent declines (of up to 50% since 2000) have been recorded in populations in Orkney, Shetland, the Moray Firth and Firth of Tay.
 Classified as Least Concern on the IUCN Red List.
-They are protected under UK law and the EC Habitats Directive.
+The common seal is protected under UK law and the EC Habitats Directive.
 Sixteen Special Areas of Conservation (SACs) have been designated specifically for seals.

-UK population 40,000 – 46,000.
+UK population of 36,050.
 Abundant in northern waters but rare elsewhere.
 They are found around Orkney, Shetland, and the Outer Hebrides; a few colonies exist along the east coast in sandy estuaries, from Scotland to the Wash, and on the north and south coasts of Ireland.

 Did you know?